OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/08-Test_RIA_Cross_Domain_Policy.md

 - Defeat CSRF protections.
 - Read data restricted or otherwise protected by cross-origin policies.

+## Test Objectives

+- Review and validate the policy files.

 ## How to Test

 ### Testing for RIA Policy Files Weakness